pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Conclusion

-Virtual team building is not a cost centerâ€”it's a competitive advantage.
+Virtual team building is not a cost center—it's a competitive advantage.
 When executed properly, virtual teams provide access to global talent, 24/5 operational coverage, and scalable workforce that grows with your empire.
 The systems in this chapter have been battle-tested and refined to ensure every hire is tracked, measured, and optimized.

 Remember: We are not looking for "cheap labor."
 We are looking for "global talent."
 Treat your VAs as professionals, invest in their growth, and integrate them into your culture.
 The result will be a high-performing team that extends your capabilities and accelerates your empire's growth.